osisoft/PI-Adapter/V1/Installation/Install the adapter.md

 # Install the adapter

-Complete the following procedure for your operating system to install an OSIsoft adapter:
+Adapters can be installed on either a Windows or Linux operating system.
+Before installing the adapter, see the [Installation prerequisites](xref:Installation#installation-prerequisites) section to ensure your machine is properly configured to provide optimum adapter operation.

 ## Windows

-To install an OSIsoft adapter on Windows, complete the following steps:
+Complete the following steps to install an OSIsoft adapter on Windows:

-1. Download the Windows .msi file from the [OSIsoft Customer portal](https://customers.osisoft.com/s/products), for example _Modbus_win10-x64.msi_ or _OpcUa_win10-x64.msi_.
+1. Download the Windows .msi file from the [OSIsoft Customer portal (https://customers.osisoft.com/s/products)](https://customers.osisoft.com/s/products).

+    **Note:** Customer login credentials are required to access the portal.

 2. Run the .msi file.
 3. Follow the setup wizard.

-**Result:** The OSIsoft adapter is installed on Windows and you can now configure it.
+    You can change the installation folder or port number during setup.
+The default port number is 5590.

+4. Optional: Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to execute a GET command to the following endpoint: `curl http://localhost:5590/api/v1/configuration`.

+    If you receive an error, wait a few seconds and try the script again.
+If the installation was successful, a JSON copy of the default system configuration is returned

 ## Linux

-To install an OSIsoft adapter on Linux, complete the following steps:
+Complete the following steps to install an OSIsoft adapter on Linux:

-1. Download the appropriate Linux distribution file from the [OSIsoft Customer portal](https://customers.osisoft.com/s/products), for example _Modbus_linux-x64.deb_ or _OpcUa_linux-x64.deb_.
+1. Download the appropriate Linux distribution file from the [OSIsoft Customer portal (https://customers.osisoft.com/s/products)](https://customers.osisoft.com/s/products).

+    **Note:** Customer login credentials are required to access the portal.

-2. As a superuser, open a terminal.
+2. Open a terminal.
-3. Install the OSIsoft adapter with the sudo apt install command.
+3. Run the sudo apt install command.

     For example, to install the Linux ARM Debian package, run command. `sudo apt install ./Modbus_linux-arm.deb`.
 To install the Linux    x64 package, run command `sudo apt install ./Modbus_linux-x64.deb`.

-**Result:** The OSIsoft adapter is installed on Linux and you can now configure it.
+4. Optional: Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to execute a GET command to the following endpoint: `curl http://localhost:5590/api/v1/configuration`.

+    If you receive an error, wait a few seconds and try the script again.
+If the installation was successful, a JSON copy of the default system configuration is returned